Mao Jian Hunan Green Tea

 Brew with water at 75 to 80 degrees and brew for 2 to 3 minutes, be careful not to over infuse

-Type of Tea: Loose Leaf Green Tea.
+Type of Tea: Green Tea.

-Origin: The Hunan province, China.
+Origin: Hunan, China.

-Colour in Cup: Pale yellow liquor, light in tone.
+Colour in Cup: Yellow liquor, light in tone.

-- Health PointsDigestive, Hydration, Immune System, Refreshing, Relaxing
+Health PointsDigestive, Hydration, Immune System, Refreshing, Relaxing

-- Time of DayBreakfast, Afternoon
+Time of DayBreakfast, Afternoon